tablexi/nucore-open/doc/product_pricing.md

 #### Schedule rule/price group based
 Schedule rules state what days and times an instrument is available for reservation.

-When using this Priicng mode, the user will pay an hourly rate defined by the price group they belong to.
+When using this Pricng mode, the user will pay an hourly rate defined by the Price Group they belong to.
+Admins can set a percentage discount for each global Price Group during the times defined by each schedule rule.

 #### Duration based
 In this mode, there are up to 4 rates for each price policy.
 These rates apply to a given step, which is defined by setting a Rate start (hr).
 Price policies can either have no steps defined (just the usage rate) or all of them.
 It's invalid to set two or three steps.

-The first step will always start at 0 hours and its rate will be price policy's `usage_rate`.
-Note: This step is not created in the DB as a Rate Start, is inferred.
+The first step, also called the "Initial Rate", will always start at 0 hours and its rate will be price policy's `usage_rate`.
+Note: This step is not created in the DB as a Rate Start, it is inferred from the price policy record.

-Step final price for internal groups is calculated as `Base step rate - Group step adjustment`.
+Step hourly rate for non-base internal groups is calculated as `Base step rate - step adjustment`.
+See examples below for more info.

 The amount of hours the user should be charged for is split in these steps.